Welcome to Counselling Buckinghamshire

 I hope you find the site useful and informative, there are blog posts and videos and lots of other information.
 I would welcome your comments and feedback and look forward to hearing from you.

 I am a UKCP registered psychotherapist and counsellor working in Hazlemere, near High Wycombe, in Buckinghamshire.
-Before starting in private practice I trained in the NHS at St Barts’ Hospital in London.
-I have 15 years experience of working with people dealing with depression, low mood, anxiety states, trauma and bereavement.
+I trained in the NHS at St Barts’ Hospital and the Homerton Hospital in London.
+Before that I trained at Promis addiction centre and Age Concern.
+I have 17 years experience of working with people dealing with depression, low mood, anxiety states, trauma, bereavement and addictions.

 I work on both a short and long term basis with people who are trying to work through a variety of situations and problems.
 Sometimes relating to a specific event such as bereavement, divorce or redundancy, sometimes relating to a more general problem or behaviour.